 Steps to make this into a better resume sentence:

 - Context – Why did you develop the booking system?
-What were the issues that led to the need?
+What issues led to the need?
 What program did you use to create it?

 - Results – What did you accomplish by creating this system?

 - Quantification – How much time was saved within the company?
-You can use qualitative descriptions – were spirits higher?
+Or, you can use qualitative descriptions – were spirits higher?
 Was there a decrease in internal arguments?

 Here is an example of that same statement, but now much stronger and more impact-oriented: